 In addition, my study falls within the present government's drive to tackle early school leaving and absenteeism.
 There is a drive in Malta to lower the percentage of early school leavers and absentee students, so that these do not fall on social benefits once they reach adulthood.

 I am being guided in my research by Dr. Michael Wyness and Sue Johnston-Wilder.

 I am a member of BELMAS, BERA and also EERA.
+I can be found on Academia. edu and Researchgate under my name.
 I can be contacted on Twitter: @AntSchembri